qursaan/os/README.md

 # Operating System Algorithms
-OS is a simple project for gathering Operating system problem and simulating the job for study purpose.
+OS is a simple project that implementing operating system problem and simulating the job for study purpose.

 ## Table of Contents